Class Inheritance in Java (Hierarchy of Classes)

-Class inheritance is the process of building new classes on top of existing ones.
-A set of some object properties and behaviors that can be found in existing classes can be passed on to new classes through inheritance.
-The official Java language word "extends" is used for this.
+Class inheritance is the process of creating new classes based on already existing ones.
+A set of object properties (attributes) and behaviors (methods) that exist in one class can be passed on to another class through inheritance.
+In Java, the keyword extends is used to achieve this.

 The syntax is: